 In an effort to drive such behavioral change, some product managers try to apply “gamification” or other trendy frameworks.
 All too often, these tactics fail to live up to the hype.
 Good product ideas fall short of achieving meaningful adoption, engagement, or retention due to these shallow strategies.

 To find a more effective approach to motivating users and influencing behavior, I interviewed two leaders with experience doing so successfully at several of the world’s largest companies.
-Scott has brought behavioral science to companies including Johnson & Johnson, Prudential and Disney, and Eric has developed digital strategies at companies including Deloitte, KPMG, JP Morgan and Prudential.
+Scott has brought behavioral science to companies including Johnson & Johnson, Prudential and Disney, and Eric has developed digital and product strategies at companies including Deloitte, KPMG, JP Morgan and Prudential.
 Together, they enabled Prudential to increase users’ savings rates by over 300%.

 This episode covers how they did it, and how product teams can apply the same principles of behavioral psychology to motivate users of their own products.